richgel999/lzham_alpha/trunk/readme.txt

 - Set compression level to uber (the default): lzhamtest_x64 -m4 c source_filename compressed_filename

-- For best compression, use the -x option with -m4, which enables more rigorous (but ~4X slower!) parsing: lzhamtest_x64 -x -m4 c source_filename compressed_filename
+- For best possible compression, use -d29 to enable the largest dictionary size (512MB) and the -x option which enables more rigorous (but ~4X slower!) parsing: lzhamtest_x64 -d29 -x -m4 c source_filename compressed_filename

-See lzhamtest_x86/x64.exe's usage text for more command line parameters.
+See lzhamtest_x86/x64.exe's help text for more command line parameters.

 -- Compiling LZHAM